embedthis/exp-esp/README.md

 ### To configure in expansive.json:

-* compile-esp.enable -- Set to true to enable the compilation of ESP files.
+* compile-esp.enable &mdash; Set to true to enable the compilation of ESP files.

 ```
 {